Dance (DNCE)

 Departmental Category: Nonmajor Technique

-DNCE 1120 (1) Beginning Ballet with Experience
+DNCE 1120 (2) Beginning Ballet Technique with Experience

-Recommended: Prerequisite DNCE 1100 or previous ballet experience.
+Recommended: Prerequisite DNCE 1100 or previous Ballet experience.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities